vincecloutier/imessage-llms/README.md

         <img src="https://vercel.com/button" alt="Deploy with Vercel"/>
       </a>
     </div>
     <p>Click the button to deploy.
-You will be prompted to enter the environment variables you saved from the previous steps.</p>
+You will be prompted to enter the environment variables you saved from the previous steps.
+After deploying, you will need to take note of the base URL of your deployment.</p>

 7. **Setup a Supabase project and get the project URL and anon key.** <br>
- Go to [Supabase](https://supabase.com/) and sign up for an account and then save your project URL and anon key somewhere.
-This will be used to allow the model to store and retrieve user data.

 8. **Link Telegram Bot To Vercel** <br>